protontypes/open-sustainable-technology/README.md

 - [Ocean-Data-Map-Project](https://github.com/DFO-Ocean-Navigator/Ocean-Data-Map-Project) - A Data Visualization tool that enables users to discover and view 3D ocean model output quickly and easily.
 - [OceanSpy](https://github.com/hainegroup/oceanspy) - An open source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets.
 - [oce](https://github.com/dankelley/oce) - An R package for oceanographic processing.

-### Coastal and Reefs
-- [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
-- [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.

-### Ocean Acidification
-- [Open Acidification Project](https://github.com/Open-Acidification/AlkalinityTitrator) - Apparatus to determine total alkalinity in sea water using an open-cell titration.

-- [PySAMOSA](https://github.com/floschl/pysamosa) - A Python-based software for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland waters.
 - [GPM-API](https://github.com/ghiggi/gpm_api) - Provides an easy-to-use python interface to download, read, process and visualize most of the products of the Global Precipitation Measurement Mission (GPM) data archive.
-- [Surface water network](https://github.com/mwtoews/surface-water-network) - A Python package to create and analyze surface water networks.
-- [Lekan](https://github.com/vcloarec/ReosProject) - Provide a software that assists the user doing hydrological and hydraulic studies for flood mapping and forecasting, hydraulic structure design, or other tasks linked to natural surface flow.
-- [cbsyst](https://github.com/oscarbranson/cbsyst) - A Python module for calculating seawater carbon and boron chemistry.
-- [WHOI HABhub Data Portal](https://github.com/WHOIGit/whoi-hab-hub) - Is being developed as a data access and visualization portal for the New England Harmful Algal Bloom Observing Network.
-- [RUBEM](https://github.com/LabSid-USP/RUBEM) - A distributed hydrological model to calculate monthly flows with changes in land use over time.
-- [pywatershed](https://github.com/EC-USGS/pywatershed) - A sustainable integrated, hydrologic modeling framework for the U.S. Geological Survey.
 - [hddtools](https://github.com/ropensci/hddtools) - An open source project designed to facilitate access to a variety of online open data sources relevant for hydrologists and, in general, environmental scientists and practitioners.
-- [pygetm](https://github.com/BoldingBruggeman/getm-rewrite) - A Python rewrite of the General Estuarine Transport Model.
-- [Digital Earth Australia Coastlines](https://github.com/GeoscienceAustralia/dea-coastlines) - Extracting tidally-constrained annual shorelines and robust rates of coastal change from freely available Earth observation data at continental scale.
-- [Thetis](https://github.com/thetisproject/thetis) - An unstructured grid coastal ocean model built using the Firedrake finite element framework.
-- [CWWED](https://github.com/flackdl/cwwed) - Serves as an interactive GIS database for hosting and disseminating post-storm assessment data created by the Named Storm Event Model.
-- [OceanMesh2D](https://github.com/CHLNDDEV/OceanMesh2D) - Precise distance-based two-dimensional automated mesh generation toolbox intended for coastal ocean/shallow water flow models.
-- [MuSA](https://github.com/ealonsogzl/MuSA) - A flexible data assimilation toolbox for experimental and operational snowpack reanalysis development.
-- [oceanmesh](https://github.com/CHLNDDEV/oceanmesh) - A Python package for the development of unstructured triangular meshes that are used in the simulation of coastal ocean circulation.
-- [AeoLiS](https://github.com/openearth/aeolis-python) - Simulating aeolian sediment transport in situations where supply-limiting factors are important, like in coastal environments.
-- [REEF3D](https://github.com/REEF3D/REEF3D) - An efficiently parallelized hydrodynamics framework with a focus on coastal, marine and hydraulic engineering flows.
-- [pyMETRIC](https://github.com/WSWUP/pymetric) - A set of Python based tools developed for estimating and mapping evapotranspiration for large areas, utilizing the Landsat image archive.
 - [hydrobr](https://github.com/hydroversebr/hydrobr) - Help users select, download and clean data from pluvio- and fluviometric stations from the Brazilian National Water Agency.

 ### Atmosphere